Post-Baccalaureate Teacher Licensure

 - Language Arts and Reading

-Qualified students who are interested in an initial Middle Childhood license AND have a Bachelor’s Degree may choose to pursue a Master of Arts in Teaching degree.
+Qualified candidates seeking an initial Middle Childhood licensure may also purse a Master of Arts in Teaching degree.

 Adolescence to Young Adult Teaching License (Grades 7-12)